ways-choir-dev/ways-choir-dev.gitlhub.io/content/_index.en.md

 We will let you know when and where we will meet again, as soon as we know ourselves.

-We still hope that we can sing the announced concerts.
+We still hope that we will perform the announced concerts.

 Until then: you all stay healthy, keep some distance, watch each other and don't forget to sing.